apache/incubator-hugegraph-doc/quickstart/hugegraph-tools.md

         Options:
           --force
-            Force to clear all tasks, cancel all uncompleted tasks firstly, and delete all completed task
+            Force to clear all tasks, cancel all uncompleted tasks firstly, and delete all completed tasks
             Default: false

     gremlin-execute      Execute Gremlin statements